Xenityy/ScratchAPI-Python-/README.md

 * `follow(username)` -Follows the user
 * `unfollow(username)` -Unfollows the user

-Invite someone to a studio:
+Inviting someone to a studio:
 * `invite('Studio ID','username')` -Invites the user to the studio with that id